pimpmaneaton/Roomservice/README.md

 # Roomservice
-My local manifest for building RR Oreo with my customization's, and others
+My local manifest for building RisingOS for Pixel 6 Pro with my customizations.